Join Our FREE Webinar

 Zillow has a richer property listing database and records more site visits as one of the largest real estate marketplaces, providing more exposure for seller listings.
 Moreover, Zillow’s agent directory features real estate agents from all 50 states, allowing home buyers or sellers to quickly find local agents regardless of location.
 Moreover, Zillow supports FSBOs and offers better rental listing services than Zillow.

-So, which is better?
+So, is Redfin or Zillow better?
 Ultimately, if you’re willing to overlook the limited coverage and exposure, Redfin offers affordability, more accuracy, and better agent support than Zillow.
 This makes it the better option for real estate investors and home sellers.
 However, Zillow is better if you want to list a property yourself or market your rental.
 In essence, it all comes down to your real estate needs.

 free real estate investment training

-Unlock Our FREE Webinar Training
+Unlock Our FREE Training!

 Founder & CEO of Real Estate Skills, Alex Martinez, reveals the systems and processes used to wholesale and flip houses without doing any marketing!